Excel VBA: How to Exit a For Loop: 5 Methods

 Steps:

-• First, we need to insert a module as stated earlier.
+• Insert a module as stated earlier.

 Code Image of How to Break a Do-While Loop in Excel VBA